Skip to main content

 HID Interface

-The connected OS will receive "keyboard keystrokes" and "mouse movements" using the Hid(type, [data]) function. type is 1: Keyboard - 2: mouse.
-The [data] array depends on the device.
+Through the HID interface, a connected OS will receive "keyboard keystrokes" and "mouse movements, thanks to the Hid(type, [data]) function. type is 1: Keyboard - 2: mouse.
+The [data] array depends on the device type.

 Byte 0Buttons (bitmask: Left=1, Right=2, Middle=4)